 Insurance companies have a limited time to respond to a claim and determine whether they will accept or deny it.

-These timelines are completely dependent, however, on how long it takes to get certain information to the insurance companies.
+However, these timelines are completely dependent on how long it takes to get certain information to the insurance companies.
 The following are some areas that can either speed up or delay the car accident claim settlement process.

 Providing Full Medical Expenses